mk-5/fjira/README.md

 ## Workspaces

-Fjira will ask you about Jira API url, and token if you run fjira for the very first time.
+The first time you run Fjira, it will prompt you for your Jira API URL and token.

 ![Fjira First Run](demo_first_run.gif)

-Fjira workspace is a set of jira configuration data, and it's kept in simple yaml file under `~/.fjira` directory.
-You can switch within multiple workspaces using `fjira workspace` command.
+Fjira workspaces store Jira configuration data in a simple YAML file located at `~/.fjira`.
+You can switch between multiple workspaces using the `fjira workspace` command.

 ```shell
 fjira workspace
 ```

-It will open a fuzzy finder with all available workspaces.
-In order to create a new workspace you need to use following command:
+To create a new workspace, use the following command:

 ```shell
 fjira workspace --new abc
 ```

-You can edit existing workspace using `--edit` flag.
+You can edit an existing workspace using the `--edit` flag:

 ```shell
 fjira workspace --edit abc